Last updated on March 3, 2026

 Norika Yamazaki, the Poet

-Norika Yamazaki, the Poet requires only that you attack alone with a samurai in order to cast an enchantment from your graveyard.
-Most of the cards from this list return the card straight to the battlefield without any cost, so it’s good that it's easy to activate Norika’s ability.
-It works best with smaller enchantments with good ETB abilities and auras because you can’t cheat the card into play.
+Norika Yamazaki, the Poet requires only that you attack alone with a samurai or warrior in order to cast an enchantment from your graveyard.
+Most of the cards from this list return the card straight to the battlefield without any cost, so it’s good that it's easy to trigger Norika’s ability.
+It works best with smaller enchantments with good ETB abilities and auras because you still have to pay for the card.

 Danitha, New Benalia's Light